 Many things have changed since I wrote my last Raspberry Pi Minecraft Server guide.
 OpenJDK is now the better supported Java for Raspberry Pi and Oracle has discontinued support for Java 8 in January 2019.
 Java 11 is out and offers a ton of performance improvements.

-The Raspberry Pi 3B+ has also arrived!
-After testing the server on the new 3B+ using Java 9 I was blown away by the performance and decided to write an updated guide and a script that will have you up and running in minutes.
+The Raspberry Pi 44 has also arrived!
+After testing the server on the 4B 2GB version using OpenJDK 11 I was blown away by the performance and decided to write an updated guide and a script that will have you up and running in minutes.

 RPI Minecraft Server Requirements

-- Raspberry Pi 3B+ (recommended) but any Raspberry Pi will work
+- Raspberry Pi 4 (recommended) but any Raspberry Pi with 1GB of memory or higher will work

-- SanDisk Extreme Pro 128 GB Solid State Flash Drive (optional and meant to be used in place of SSD.
+- For a SSD setup: SanDisk Extreme Pro 128 GB Solid State Flash Drive (optional and meant to be used in place of SSD.
 This is the best choice for performance but can be pricey.
 For further explanation about the benefits see this article about MicroSD vs. Solid State on the Raspberry Pi)

-- SanDisk Extreme 32GB MicroSD card (recommended as a cheaper alternative to solid state) or other high performance storage options
+- For a MicroSD setup: SanDisk Extreme 64GB MicroSD card or other high performance storage options

 - 2.5A Raspberry Pi 3B+ Designed Power Supply